-I REFUSE to take government disability.
+I didn’t qualify for government disability when farming wasn’t paying so well.
 I don’t feel it’s every other taxpayers’ responsibility to pay for me not able to work at a job!
-We just do without luxury things we cannot pay for (new cars, vacations, smart phones, etc).
+We just do without luxury things we cannot pay for (new cars, vacations, etc).
 We have food, clothes, and a roof over our head. . .and each other, which you take the bad with the good. 🙂

 Nobody gets to choose the cards they are dealt, but I believe that attitude is everything when it comes to dealing with your cards.
 My family and I have accepted it and help me often.
 I just feel that cooking is knowledge that I can pass on and maybe help others.

 I get help from family, friends, or strangers, without asking, wherever I go someplace, so I would just like to pass on a little knowledge that I have with cooking.
 Kind of a pass it forward- type of thing.
 A few years after I got married my husband says that he was worried about eating meals because I didn’t know much about cooking.
 He followed that with “but you’re pretty good now.
 “I guess we’ll live!!”
 I’m trying to live with less stress in my life (another MS problem), so I would like to help others to do the same when it comes to cooking.
 Parents, brides, or whoever wants to learn more about cooking.